Filip3Kx/Filip3Kx/README.md

 ### Hi there 👋

 - Was a lab technician at Intel with expirience in managing a large-scale on-premise environment.
-- Currently working as a DevOps Engineer mostly in GCP
+- Worked as a DevOps Engineer mostly in GCP (SlickCloud)
-  - Expirience in a banking GCP environment
+  - Expirience in maintaining and developing a Data Warehouse in a FinTech project
-  - Development of a terraform provider
+  - Development of the terraform provider
+  - Support on various client environments

 My Stack